taylor-code/AudiometryMulticlassClassification/README.md

 C# ML.NET program to predict one of the following possible hearing loss types:
 1. Conductive
-2. Sensorinerual
+2. Mixed
-3. Mixed
+3. None (No Hearing Loss)
-4. None (No Hearing Loss)
+4. Sensorineural

 ---